-FYI – I almost always use hotels.com to search for hotels, because I love their rewards scheme, which works like a loyalty card giving you one night free for every ten nights you book through the site.
-The other site I use is booking.com for when I want to book but pay cash on arrival.
+Top Tip – I almost always use hotels.com to search for hotels, because I love their rewards scheme, which works like a loyalty card giving you one night free for every ten nights you book through the site.

 Sightseeing and Activities

 Jungle Hostel in Vagator run a lot of tours and shuttle buses to nearby towns, so I did most of my sightseeing through them as it was simply easier.
 Organising things in India can be a bit of a mission, and while I also did lots of exploring independently on a scooter with a friend, the tours were a good way to meet people.
 These are some of my sightseeing costs in Goa…